-1. Whilst dough is going through the final rise, sift the icing sugar into a bowl.
-Add the 5 Tablespoons Orange Butter Sugar Glaze (that you had prepared earlier) and citric acid.
+1. Whilst dough is going through the final rise, add the icing sugar into a bowl.
+Add the 3 Tablespoons Orange Butter Sugar Glaze (that you had prepared earlier) and citric acid.
 Add more citric acid if you like it more tart.
 My icing looks a little golden as I had used golden icing sugar.

-2. The icing should be fairly thick and not runny (image above).
+2. The icing should be thick, not runny (image above) and paste-like.
 Test by filling it into a piping bag and pipe a line.
 Adjust to the right consistency by adding either icing sugar or more Orange Butter Sugar Glaze.
 Set aside.

 1. When ready to bake.

 2. If baking to have a ‘Flour-water Paste Cross’: Pipe a cross onto each bun and bake immediately according to instructions below.

 3. If baking to have ‘Orange Butter Icing Cross’: Bake as is and following baking instructions below.